sunnytoolsmiths/Horiseon-Marketing-Project/readme.md

-# Assignment #1 Front end coding optimization
+# Assignment #1 Front end coding refactor

 This repo is a source code of the 1st graded assignment for the UC Berkely coding bootcamp